Zeninari/Simple-TCU-Presence-Maker/UserGuide.md

 # TCU Status Presence Maker – User Guide

 ⚠️ **IMPORTANT:** You need to create your own Discord bot and enter its details in the `config.json` file before running this program.
-**NOTE:** The script requires the OG HUD to function — it will not work otherwise.
+**NOTE:** The script doesn't require the OG HUD to function, but is recomended.

 ---